jeremyramin/terminal-plus/README.md

 If you don't have text selected it, will run the text on the line where your cursor is then proceed to the next line.

 ### Quick Command Insert
-Quickly insert a command to your active terminal by executing the `terminal-plus:insert-text` command.
+Quickly insert a command to your active terminal by executing the `platformio-ide-terminal:insert-text` command.

 ![](https://github.com/jeremyramin/terminal-plus/raw/master/resources/insert_text.png)

 A dialog will pop up asking for the input to insert.
-If you have the `Run Inserted Text` option enabled in the settings (default is false), Terminal-Plus will automatically run the command for you.
+If you have the `Run Inserted Text` option enabled in the settings (default is false), platformio-ide-terminal will automatically run the command for you.

 #### Support for Special Keys
 Support for IME, dead keys and other key combinations via the `Insert Text` dialog box.
-Just click the keyboard button in the top left of the terminal or set up a keymap to the `terminal-plus:insert-text` command.
+Just click the keyboard button in the top left of the terminal or set up a keymap to the `platformio-ide-terminal:insert-text` command.

 ![](https://github.com/jeremyramin/terminal-plus/raw/master/resources/special_keys.gif)